redox-os/website/content/news/this-month-260131.md

 ## RedoxFS Improvements

 - (redoxfs) Jeremy Soller delayed the deletion of an unlinked file until all open file descriptors are closed to improve POSIX anonymous file compatibility
+- (redoxfs) Jeremy Soller added a workaround to partially fix memory leaks

 ## Orbital Improvements

-- (gui) Wildan Mubarok exposed numbad, arrow and media keyboard keys to `orbclient` library
+- (gui) Wildan Mubarok exposed numpad, arrow and media keyboard keys to `orbclient` library
 - (gui) Wildan Mubarok implemented scrolling and numpad lock keys handling in `orbclient` library
-- (gui) Wildan Mubarok improved the wallpaper processing performance 4 times (400%) by caching the first image decoding to a BMP file for fastest CPU performance, in a QEMU benchmark without KVM acceleration he reported the processing time being reduced from almost 10 seconds to around ~350ms (in a hot cache)
+- (gui) Wildan Mubarok improved the wallpaper processing performance 4 times (400%) by caching the first image decoding to a BMP file for fastest CPU performance, in a QEMU benchmark without KVM acceleration he reported the processing time being reduced from almost 10 seconds (in a cold cache) to around ~350ms (in a hot cache)
 - (gui) bjorn3 did some code cleanups in the `orbclient` library
-- (gui) bjorn3 moved the Orbital data to the `/usr/share/ui` directory
+- (gui) bjorn3 moved the Orbital data to the `/usr/share/ui` directory to comply with Linux FHS
 - (gui) bjorn3 simplified Orbital utilities recipe source fetch which reduced their build time

 ## Packaging Improvements